 - A Landscape

 - A Rainbow – don’t forget the lucky pot of gold

 - Solar System

-- A Still Life – gather up some fruit and put in a bowl and start sketching
+- A Still Life – gather up some fruit and put it in a bowl and start sketching

 - Cartoon People